vipulkumawat/IQ/DesignPatterns.md

 Adapter: makes in-compatible interfaces compatible.

 Flyweight: it is structural design pattern. here instead of creating large no of similar objects, those are reused to save memory.
 This is useful when memory is a key concern.
 For every class there are two types of attributes: intrinsic(sharable) and extrinsic(non-sharable).
 Non sharable state is passed as parameters to methods.
 This reduces memory usage.

+Decorator: Widely used structural pattern, it adds dynamically the functionality to an object at runtime without affecting the other object.
+It adds additional responsibility to an object by wrapping it.
+So it is called wrapper.
+* Add and remove additional functionalities or responsibilities to an object dynamically at runtime, without affecting the other objects.
+* Usually these decorators are designed on component interface, so u can select the object that has to be decorated at runtime.
+* Sometime adding additional responsibility to a class may not be possible by subclasssing it.
+Only available way of achieving it is using decorator.